philippoo66/vitualE3/README.md

     arguments:
-    -h, --help            show this help message and exit -c CAN, --can CAN     use can device, e.g. can0 -dev DEV, --dev DEV   boiler type --dev vdens or --dev vcal or --dev vx3 or --dev vair (ignored when -cnfg is set) -old, --old           -old for not universal list -dyn, --dyn           -dyn for dynamic values
+    -h, --help            show this help message and exit -c CAN, --can CAN     use can device, e.g. vcan0 (default) -dev DEV, --dev DEV   boiler type --dev vdens or --dev vcal or --dev vx3 or --dev vair (ignored when -cnfg is set) -old, --old           -old for not universal list -dyn, --dyn           -dyn for dynamic values
     -a, --all             respond to all COB-IDs
     -addr ADDR, --addr ADDR
-                        ECU address
+                        ECU address (default 0x680)
     -cnfg CONFIG, --config CONFIG
                         json configuration file of Open3E